-- Walking School Bus or Bike Train (parents take turns walking or biking to school with a group of students). - SchoolPool to assists parents and students in finding matches to bike, walk, ride the bus, or carpool to and from school together. - Free system-wide bus pass for all K-12 students.
+- Traffic safety education and bicycle test for elementary school-aged students. - Walk/bike to school days. - Walking School Bus or Bike Train (parents take turns walking or biking to school with a group of students). - SchoolPool to assists parents and students in finding matches to bike, walk, ride the bus, or carpool to and from school together. - Free system-wide bus pass for all K-12 students.